Swamp Oak Wanderers

 The outdoor classroom space was developed from the support of the Minnesota Department of Health - Statewide Health Improvement Program (SHIP) and Front Porch Management.

 The Prairie Island Adventure Club (PIAC) is a free and accessible summer program for youth.
-This program invites children, aged roughly 5-14 years old, to be engaged in programming that facilitates opportunities for social emotional learning, embedded in an active environmental education program.
-The plan for the 2024 season is to host 2-groups of 10 kids twice a week, June - August.
-After successfully hosting a college student intern in 2023, the program plans to host 5-interns from the Winona State programs of Counseling and Public Health.
-PIAC aims to provide structure, community, and support to underserved youth in the Winona area, building positive relationships between program facilitators, participants and their families, and the environment of Prairie Island Park.
+This program invites children, aged roughly 5-13 years old, to be engaged in programming that facilitates opportunities for social emotional learning, embedded in an active environmental education program.